cloudera/flink-tutorials/flink-stateful-quickstart/README.md

 For window state sizing we have to estimate the number if in-flight windows per key.
 For our application let's say we have max 2 windows active for any key.

-For 1 million items a generous estimate would be:
+For 1 million items a very generous estimate would be:

 ```
 1.000.000 * 160B + 2 * 1_000_000 * 320B ~ 800MB